Columbine High School massacre: Guns

 In the months prior to the attacks, Harris and Klebold acquired two 9mm firearms and two 12-gauge shotguns.
 Harris had a Hi-Point 995 carbine with thirteen 10-round magazines and a Savage-Springfield 67H pump shotgun.
-Klebold used a 9mm Intratec TEC-DC9 semi-automatic handgun with one 52-, one 32-, and one 28-round magazine and a Stevens 311D double-barreled shotgun.
-Harris' shotgun was sawed-off to around 26 in and Klebold shortened his shotgun's length to 23 in, a felony under the National Firearms Act.
+Klebold used a 9mm Intratec TEC-DC9 semi-automatic handgun with one 50-, one 24-, and two 36-round magazines and a Stevens 311D double-barreled shotgun.
+Harris's shotgun was sawed-off to around 26 in and Klebold shortened his shotgun's length to 23 in, a felony under the National Firearms Act.

-On November 22, 1998, their friend Robyn Anderson purchased a carbine rifle and the two shotguns for the pair at the Tanner Gun Show, as they were too young to legally purchase the guns themselves.
+On November 22, 1998, their friend Robyn Anderson purchased a carbine rifle and the two shotguns for the pair at the Tanner Gun show, as they were too young to legally purchase the guns themselves.
 After the attack, she told investigators that she had believed the pair wanted the weapons for target shooting and denied that she had prior knowledge of their plans.
 Anderson was not charged.
-(Note: The Jeffco Final Report explained "No law, state or federal, prohibits the purchase of a long gun (rifle) from a private individual (non-licensed dealer)...If Anderson had purchased the guns from a federally licensed dealer, it would have been considered a "straw purchase" and considered illegal under federal law.")
+(Note: The Jeffco Final Report explained: "No law, state or federal, prohibits the purchase of a long gun (rifle) from a private individual (non-licensed dealer) [...]
+If Anderson had purchased the guns from a federally licensed dealer, it would have been considered a 'straw purchase' and considered illegal under federal law.")

 Harris and Klebold both held part-time jobs at a local Blackjack Pizza.
 Through Philip Duran, one of their coworkers, Klebold bought a TEC-9 handgun from Mark Manes for $500 at another gun show on January 23.
-Manes, Manes' girlfriend, and Duran are all in the Rampart Range video.
-After the massacre, Manes and Duran were both prosecuted.
+Manes and Duran were both prosecuted after the massacre.
 Each was charged with supplying a handgun to a minor and possession of a sawed-off shotgun.
 After both pled guilty, Manes and Duran were sentenced to a total of six years and four-and-a-half years, respectively, in prison.

 Explosives

 In addition to the firearms, the complex and highly planned attack involved several improvised explosive devices.
 Harris and Klebold constructed a total of 99 bombs.
-These included 27 pipe bombs, 48 carbon-dioxide cartridges filled with gunpowder (called "crickets"), 7 Molotov cocktails, and 15 propane tanks converted to bombs (five of which were 20-pounds or more).
+These included 27 pipe bombs, 48 carbon-dioxide cartridges filled with gunpowder (called "crickets"), seven Molotov cocktails, and 15 propane tanks converted to bombs, five of which were 20-pounds (nine kg) or more.
 Two propane bombs were used in the cafeteria, two in the shooters' cars, and in another location intended as a diversion.
 For ignition, they used storm matches, cannon fuses, and model rocket igniters as well as timing devices built from mechanical alarm clocks for the propane bombs.
 During the massacre, they carried match strikers taped to their forearms for easy ignition of the pipe bombs and bombs.

 Harris also experimented with napalm, and envisioned a kind of backpack and flamethrower.
 They both attempted to get another friend and coworker, Chris Morris, who was a part of the Trench Coat Mafia, to keep the napalm at his house, but he refused.
 Harris also tried to recruit him to be a third shooter but played it off as a joke when rebuked.